Contrast-Security-OSS/docs/content/user/apps/AddingAnApplication.md

 }
 ```

-* You can also add `--appGroup "groupname"` to command line arguments or the `npm command` in your *package.json*.
-Example:
+* You can also add `--appGroup "groupname"` to command line arguments or the `npm command` in your *package.json* file.
+Examples:

 ```
 node-contrast index.js --appGroup groupName